Have you ever looked at the subject line on an email you received and recognized immediately that the message was a scam?

 For its Q1 2022 top-clicked phishing report, KnowBe4says it examined tens of thousands of email subject lines from simulated phishing tests.
 The company says it also reviewed real emails that were reported as suspicious to IT departments.

 Here are the top phishing scam email subject lines that workers in the United States need to look out for, according to KnowBe4.
 Note that they all seem to require some kind of action on the part of the recipient.

 Look Out for These Scam Email Subject Lines

 - Password Check Required Immediately

-Of course, when it comes to emails, subject lines aren’t the only thing you need to watch.
+Of course, when it comes to emails, subject lines aren’t the only thing you need to watch for.

-Money expert Clark Howard says you should always be cautious with emails the come from people or organizations you don’t know.
-Here is his #1 tip to spot an email phishing scam and what you should not do when you get one.
+Money expert Clark Howard says you should always be cautious with emails that come from people or organizations you don’t know.
+Here’s his #1 tip to spot an email phishing scam and what you should not do when you get one.

 “Phishing emails will always contain a link to a website, or a toll-free number to call.
 Don’t call, and never click the link — not even if it seems legitimate.
 Instead, go to the company’s website,” Clark says.

 If you’re not sure that an email you’ve received is legitimate, do your due diligence and look up the sending company’s official website yourself.
 Some things to look for include: